 - Smelt the Raw Gold into Gold Ingots.

 - Craft your Gold Ingots into Gold Nuggets.

 - Place the carrot in the middle slot.

 - Surround the carrot with Gold Ingots.

 Gold can be mined or found in chests, whether it’s Gold Nuggets or Gold Ingots.
-Smelting Gold Ore and Nether Gold Ore also yield Gold Ingots.
-Mining Nether Gold Ore also yields Gold Nuggets, and nine of them can be made into a Gold Ingot.
+Smelting Gold Ore and Nether Gold Ore also yield Gold Ingots; although, mining Nether Gold Ore without the Silk Touch enchantment yields Gold Nuggets.

 Now that you have enough breeding food, it’s time to get your horses.